 Being an Introverted Freelance Health Writer is awesome

 Realistically, introversion and extroversion is a scale upon which we all sit.
 Each of us has varying amounts of introversion and extroversion.
-So my extroverted traits which do occasionally thrust themselves into the limelight – such as when I dance.
+So my extroverted traits do occasionally thrust themselves into the limelight – such as when I dance.

 Contact me today if you would like to find out what a great introvert I am.